MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 - **Header label**: This is the name of the bot that your end-user will see.
 If don't enter a header label, it will be **Chatbot**.

 - **Schema name**: This property refers to the Power Virtual Agents bot that you connect to.
-This property will automatically populate once a bot has been selected from the bot selection panel.
-To open the bot selection panel, select the highlighted text of the property value **Select bot**.
+The property will automatically populate once a bot is selected.
+To choose a bot, for **Schema name** property select, **Select bot**.

   > [!div class="mx-imgBorder"]
   > ![Add schema name.](media/chatbot-control/ai-chatbot-control-4.png)